A.W. Law LLC — Advocates & Solicitors

 • Minor offence severity.
 Relatively low-stakes conduct, often without victim harm.

 • Genuine remorse.
-Cooperation with investigators, voluntary disclosure of relevant facts.
+Cooperation with investigators and voluntary disclosure of relevant facts.

 • Restitution made.
 Where the offence involved loss to a victim, repayment or restoration.

 • Strong personal circumstances.
-Health issues, family circumstances, employment stakes that make a prosecution disproportionate.
+Health issues, family circumstances, or employment stakes that make a prosecution disproportionate.

 • Otherwise good character.
-No history that suggests pattern or risk.
+No history that suggests a pattern or ongoing risk.

 The discretion is exercised by the police and the Public Prosecutor on a case-by-case basis.
-There is no automatic threshold or list of offences eligible for stern warning.
-Some categories of offences (drug offences, sexual offences, violent offences, capital matters) are unlikely candidates regardless of other factors.
+There is no automatic threshold or published list of offences eligible for a stern warning.
+Some categories (drug offences under the Misuse of Drugs Act 1973, sexual offences, violent offences, and capital matters) are unlikely candidates regardless of the other factors.
+If the police are still investigating and no decision has been made, this is exactly the window where good representation at the investigation stage can shift the outcome, because the representations your lawyer makes to the investigating officer and to the AGC are part of what the discretion is weighed against.

 What a stern warning isn’t